Penetration testing is an important part of cybersecurity that checks systems, networks, and apps for flaws.

 - US-CERT Vulnerability Notes Database – Summaries, technical details, remediation information, and lists of vendors affected by software vulnerabilities, aggregated by the United States Computer Emergency Response Team (US-CERT).

-- Full-Disclosure – Public, vendor-neutral forum for detailed discussion of vulnerabilities, often publishes details before many other sources.
+- Full-Disclosure – Public, vendor-neutral forum for a detailed discussion of vulnerabilities, often publishes details before many other sources.

 - Bugtraq (BID) – Software security bug identification database compiled from submissions to the SecurityFocus mailing Penetration testing tools list and other sources, operated by Symantec, Inc.